 This plan is for those who are less likely to eat every meal on campus.
 The plan is supplemented with $90 in declining dollars.

-The 195 plan is designed for those with a lighter appetite who spend a good amount of their time off campus.
+The 190 plan is designed for those with a lighter appetite who spend a part of their time off campus.
 The plan is supplemented with $95 in declining dollars.

 Designed for students who spend significant time off campus with work schedules and student activities.
 This plan is supplemented with $170 in declining dollars.